simple-configuration-server/website/example.md

 |   | # Resources in the secrets/ directory can be referenced using the
 |   | # !scs-secret yaml tag
 |   ├── database-users.yaml (Database user data)
-|   └── scs-tokens.yaml (Access tokens for user of the server)
+|   └── scs-tokens.yaml (Access tokens for the SCS users)
 └── config
     | # All files or templates under the config/ folder, except the ones ending
     | # in scs-env.yaml, are hosted under the configs/ url path of the server